Cheap money pushes U.S. investors from distressed debt to rescue financings By Reuters - Up News Info

 More private equity firms are replacing banks as lenders to companies, especially those in the mid-market with up to $500 million in revenues.
 For now, distressed investors are hopeful government economic support programs will wear off soon, pushing companies to begin scrambling for financing to pay off outstanding debt with near-term maturities.

 “There are companies whose cashflow will not increase to the level that will allow them to refinance their debt.
-They really won’t be able to hide,” said Victor Khosla, founder and chief investment officer at Strategic Value Partners, a distressed-focused firm with $15 billion in assets under management.
+They really won’t be able to hide,” said Victor Khosla, founder and chief investment officer at Strategic Value Partners, a distressed-focused firm with more than $17 billion in assets under management.